-First selective covalent inhibitor of 17b-HSD1 for treatment and diagnosis of breast cancer and endometriosis
+First irreversible and selective inhibitor of 17β-HSD1 for treatment of breast cancer and endometriosis

 Type 1 17β-hydroxystéroid dehydrogenase (17β-HSD1) is an enzyme highly expressed in estrogen-dependent tissues of breast cancer, endometrial cancer, and endometriosis lesions.

 However, no inhibitor has still reached the clinical trial stage due to a lack of orally active and non-estrogenic candidates.
 Such an inhibitor of 17β-HSD1 would provide the ability to locally regulate estradiol without affecting systemic estrogen production.
 This selective action suggests an important advantage compared to other hormone treatments currently used, which cause global and non-specific blockage of both estrogen receptor action and ovarian estrogen production.